 Words by Charlotte Pasha

-Muggings and robberies are a sad fact of life, but with a recent spate of headline-grabbing incidents, from a smash-and- grab burglary at the home of chef Marcus Wareing (thieves flew over from Chile to ransack his house), to last year’s terrorist attacks on three hotels in Sri Lanka, security is increasingly in the spotlight.
+Muggings and robberies are a sad fact of life, but with a recent spate of headline-grabbing incidents, from a smash-and- grab burglary at the home of chef Marcus Wareing (thieves flew over from Chile to ransack his house), to 2019’s terrorist attacks on three hotels in Sri Lanka, security is increasingly in the spotlight.

 Homes in Mayfair and St James’s are among the most exclusive in the world and with precious jewels and priceless artwork, a lucrative prospect for criminals.